-Life After the ICU
+What Life Is Like After Being Taken Off a Ventilator

 It has been eight months since Mullicane, 35, survived multiple organ failure from a bad reaction to heart medications.
 Physically, he feels well enough to have hiked a national park in January.
 But mentally, he’s still recovering.
 “My memory is shot,” he says.
 Loud noises startle him.
 And while the nightmares have gotten better, he remembers vivid hallucinations from the ICU, when doctors and nurses appeared to him as witches with shimmering faces.
 Even at home, normal life doesn’t quite feel normal.
 “I don’t feel safe anymore,” he says, “like there’s a low hum of menace.”

 In hospitals across America, thousands of the sickest COVID-19 patients are now needing intensive care.
 The marvels of 21st-century medicine will help keep them alive in the best-case scenarios.
-But surviving can be just the start of a long recovery, and even after this pandemic fades, some survivors might have to face lingering after effects.
+But surviving can be just the start of a long recovery, and even after this pandemic fades, some survivors might have to face lingering aftereffects.
 For reasons still not entirely understood, some patients may develop what’s known as “post-intensive-care syndrome,” which can include a constellation of physical, cognitive, and psychological symptoms.
 About 1 in 10 of all patients who have been in the ICU have PTSD.
 About thirty percent experience depression.
 Thirty percent have symptoms of anxiety.
 And another 40 percent report cognitive impairment on par with moderate brain injury.

 “It isn’t intuitive that being in the ICU for a lung condition would have an obvious consequence for your brain,” says James Jackson, the director of long-term outcomes at Vanderbilt University’s ICU Recovery Center.
 But the combination of a near-death experience, sedation, and a phenomenon called “ICU delirium”—likely exacerbated by sedative drugs—can have lasting effects.